thestriver/AWS_SSA/AWS_SSA.md

 ![](assets/images/saa/ami2.png)

+– Hibernating an instance saves the contents of RAM to the Amazon EBS root volume.
+When the instance restarts, the RAM contents are reloaded.

 <h2>Auto Scaling groups</h2>

 An Auto Scaling group contains a collection of Amazon EC2 instances that are treated as a logical grouping for the purposes of automatic scaling and management.